codepath/android_guides/Using-the-RecyclerView.md

     // Store a member variable for the users private ArrayList<User> users;
+    // Store the context for later use private Context context;

-    // Pass in the users array into the constructor public UserRecyclerViewAdapter(ArrayList<User> users) {
+    // Pass in the context and users array into the constructor public UserRecyclerViewAdapter(Context context, ArrayList<User> users) {
         this.users = users;
+        this.context = context;
     }
 }
 ```